“Those who do not move

 do not notice their chains.”

-I initiated Asian Performing Artists Lab (APAL) in 2020 as a platform for artists with asian background to meet, share and work together and am a founding member of United Networks, a non-profit organisation that aims to build a nation-wide network of marginalised BIPoC artists, cultural practitioners, activists and community organisers working with performing arts in Germany.
+I initiated Asian Performing Artists Lab (APAL) in 2020 as a platform for Berlin/Germany-based artists with asian background to meet, share and work together and am a founding member of United Networks, a non-profit organisation that aims to build a nation-wide network of marginalised BIPoC artists, cultural practitioners, activists and community organisers working with performing arts in Germany.
 I am also part of Urgent Bodies, a collective whose goal is to bring dance and activism together.
 I also manage The Farm, an independent space that combines performance-making with activism and co-living.
 For 2022-2023, I am a fellow of the Berlin Artistic Research Programme, where I research on the intersectionality between decolonisation, feminism and queerness.
-Through these projects, I want to bring my choreographic practice beyond the question of how I want to make work, and ask how I can make community instead.
+Through these projects, I want to bring my choreographic practice beyond the question of how I want to make work, and ask how I can create community instead.

 The form is abstracted from the Chinese character of my name, with a reference to the lines in Yi-Jing (English transliteration: I-Ching).
 The two colours are derived from the composite elements in my name: yellow for sun(日) and silver for moon(月).
 The squares within the circle represents the individual bodies within a collective body.
 The difference sizes of the squares refer to the uniqueness of each body, while the unclosed circle stands for the desire to engage with the outside world.
 The two equally-sized squares on the left side symbolise equality, while the smaller squares placed on top of the big one on the right symbolise supporting the vulnerable among us.